Vickymayte/Vickymayte/README.md

 ## **About me:**

 - I am an industrial Engineer working on TI since ever.
-- Guatemalan girl living in Brazil; both hometowns are my home:brazil::guatemala::heartpulse:
+- Guatemalan girl living in Brazil; both hometowns are my home :brazil: :guatemala: :heartpulse:
 - Currently I am working as a Quality Engineer and for many time I was Project Manager.
 - Nature Lover and passionate by new adventures.